-Steps and Precautions to prepare for any Virus like the Coronavirus by Dr Michael Lange
+Steps and Precautions to prepare for any pathogen by Dr Michael Lange

 Written by Dr Michael Lange on March 9, 2020

-Dr Michael Lange has compiled a list of things everyone should do to be pro active against any type of virus including the Coronavirus.
-If these recommendations are followed then it could minimize your exposure and possibly decrease the chances of contracting the Coronavirus virus or any other virus.
-Once the virus is contracted this may decrease the severity and symptoms due to an improved immune system.
+Dr Michael Lange has compiled a list of things everyone should do to be pro active against any type of pathogen.
+If these recommendations are followed then it could minimize your exposure and possibly decrease chances of contracting a pathogen.
+Once the pathogen is contracted this may decrease the severity and symptoms due to an improved immune system.
 Obviously if you have an upper respiratory problem and /or fever see you PCP asap.

 - Wash hands frequently for a minimum of 20 seconds with soap, after washing hands use the towel or tissue to turn the water off so you will not touch the faucet with clean hands.
 Use hand sanitizers during the day if you can’t wash your hands.
 The hand sanitizer should be at least 60% alcohol.